 The factors affecting vernalization includes:

-Low temperature: The vernalization technique requires a low temperature ranging between 0-10 degrees Celsius.
-After this, the seedling is followed by a high temperature of 40 degrees Celsius.
-It is the general process that must be followed to grow a healthy plant.
+- Low temperature: A general process to grow healthy plants by employing vernalization technique primarily requires a low temperature ranging between 0-10 degrees Celsius.
+After this, you need to subject the seedlings to a high temperature of 40 degrees Celsius.

-Actively dividing cells: The process of vernalization occurs in the germinating seed, which comprises an active embryo.
-Thus, the process cannot occur in the dry seeds, and the seed must be moistened with active meristematic cells are required.
+- Actively dividing cells: The process of vernalization occurs in the germinating seeds, which comprises an active embryo.
+Thus, the process does not occur in the dry seeds.
+It requires seeds moistened with active meristematic cells.

-Water and Oxygen: Proper protoplasmic hydration is a prerequisite need for the seedling to recognize a stimulus.
-Vernalization needs the presence of adequate oxygen as it is an aerobic process which regulates metabolic energy inside a plant cell.
+- Water and Oxygen: Proper protoplasmic hydration is a prerequisite for the seedling to recognize a stimulus.
+Vernalization needs adequate oxygen, as it is an aerobic process that regulates the metabolic energy inside plant cells.

-- Vernalization gives adequate time to the plants to get mature and prevents pre maturing during their growing season.
+- Vernalization gives adequate time for the plants to get mature and also prevents pre-maturing during their growing season.

 - It reduces the vegetative phase and hastens the reproductive period.

-- It makes the plant more adaptable by allowing them to grow in such regions where they usually don’t grow.
+- Vernalization makes the plants more adaptable by allowing them to grow in regions where they usually don’t grow.

-- It also removes wrinkles on kernels of Triticale.
+- It also removes wrinkles on the kernels of the Triticale.

-- This process is not only applicable to the temperate plants but also some tropical plants like wheat, rice, millets etc.
+- It is not only applicable for growing temperate plants, but also some tropical plants like wheat, rice, millets etc.

-Therefore, we can conclude that vernalization is a method of inciting early flowering in a plant by the pretreatment of seeds at a low temperature.
-Reversal of the vernalization process is an effect known as “Devernalization” which can define as the interruption in the period of low temperature into a high temperature.
+Therefore, we can conclude that vernalization is a method of inciting early flowering in plants by the pretreatment of seeds under a low temperature.
+Reversal of the vernalization process is an effect known as devernalization, which interrupts the process during the period of low temperature into a high temperature.